forestgrape/coronavirus/covid19.md

 1. Direct symptoms through cell damage.
 Only in severe cases.
 2. Indirect symptoms through the induced immune response([Sketching of the Immune System](./immune_system.md).

-### Localized Symptoms
+### Symptoms at different Locations
-Coronavirus infections are often localized as described in the section [Infection Locations](#infection-locations), in these cases the symptoms are local:
+Infection symptoms depend on the infected locations.
+A Covid-19 infection can be at different [Infection Locations](#infection-locations).
+Typical symptoms for the different locations are (a similar section is in the chapter [Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md), merge in work):

 * Upper Respiratory Tract => Symptoms are similar to other respiratory diseases: a sore throat, coughing and a runny nose.
 Loss of smell or taste.
 * Throat => Coughing, the body wants to get rid of the viruses in the respiratory tract, virions cleared to the intestine can cause diarrhea.
 * Trachea => Coughing
-* Central Bronchi => Dry cough.
-* Deep Lungs i.e. small bronchi => If the lungs get involved, symptoms can be a strange feeling in the chest like something sticky being inside (dry mucus loaded with viruses) or even shortness of breath (the lungs are inflamed).
-Diarrhea can both start early and later on and can outlast the respiratory infection by days or even weeks.
+* Central Lungs i.e. bronchi => Strange feeling in the chest like something sticky being inside (dry mucus loaded with viruses).
-* Virions in the alveoli and spread to the blood => Early on virions are released into the blood.
-This feels like it is starting from within.
+* Deep Lungs i.e. in the alveoli => The lungs can get inflamed.
+Strange feeling in the chest.
+Shortness of breath.
+Early on virions are released into the blood.
+* Blood i.e. viraemia => This feels like it is starting from within.
 Symptoms can be chills (because the body is increasing the temperature to fight the viruses) or just strange feeling, similar to a weak poisoning when having eaten something rotten or drunken too much.
-Feeling tired, energy-less and having an increased recovery time after sports are indications too.
+Feeling tired, energy-less.
+*  Intestine => Diarrhea can both start early and later on and often outlasts the respiratory infection by days or even weeks.

 ## Disease Stages